procivis/one-open-core/README.md

 The services return provider implementations, covered next.

-#### Providers
+### Providers

 The **Providers** contain the actual implementations of technologies.

-- Credential format provider: implements credential formats, including seralizing and parsing of credentials.
+- Credential format provider: implements credential formats, including seralizing and parsing of credentials
-- DID method provider: implements DID operations such as creating, resolving, and (where applicable) updating.
+- DID method provider: implements DID operations such as creating, resolving, and (where applicable) updating
-- Key algorithm provider: implements cryptographic key pair generation and key representations.
+- Key algorithm provider: implements cryptographic key pair generation and key representations
-- Key storage provider: implements storage of cryptographic keys and the creation of digital signatures.
+- Key storage provider: implements storage of cryptographic keys and the creation of digital signatures
-- Revocation provider: implements revocation methods, including revoking and suspending credentials for the issuer and checking the revocation/suspension status for holders and verifiers.
+- Revocation provider: implements revocation methods, including revoking and suspending credentials for the issuer and checking the revocation/suspension status for holders and verifiers

-The library can be extended (e.g. a new DID method or key signing algorithm) by adding additional implementations in the relevant provider.
+The library can be extended (e.g. with a new DID method or key signing algorithm) by adding additional implementations in the relevant provider.

 Each provider is structured in a similar pattern, each containing some subset of: